philipbelesky/gray-matter/README.md

 ### Acknowledgements

 This colour scheme is heavily drawn from the visual style of [Byword](http://bywordapp.com/) and [iA Writer](http://iawriter.com).
 I love both applications, but also like to make using of Sublime's more advanced features while writing.
 And I'm a sucker for consistency.

+[^1]: For the most part.
+It's a bit of a work in progress.